-- 7.22 To aid the design and development process, we have identified in policy Rock05 and on map 4, the most significant views and vistas.
+- character and worthy of protection.
+We may object to development proposals, either in or adjacent to the Parish, on the basis that they threaten to ruin a significant view or vista. - 7.22 To aid the design and development process, we have identified in policy Rock05 and on map 4, the most significant views and vistas.
 We believe that these should not be compromised by development and could, where appropriate, be used to improve the overall quality of any new development.
-The Parish Council will use these to assess the visual impact of a development proposal, whether it takes place in the Parish or beyond. - 7.23 We expect designers and developers to be sensitive to this matter, and where development is likely to impinge on these views and vistas to take whatever mitigation measures are necessary and acceptable to the local planning authority to minimise their visual impact.
+The Parish Council will use these to assess the visual impact of a development proposal. - 7.23 We expect designers and developers to be sensitive to this matter, and where development is likely to impinge on these views and vistas to take whatever mitigation measures are necessary and acceptable to the local planning authority to minimise their visual impact.